Summer Solstice – Celebration of the Sun

-In what ways can we celebrate and honour the Summer Solstice?
-Here are some ideas…
+In what ways can we celebrate and honor the Summer Solstice?
+Here are some ideas.

 Gather St. John’s Wort

-St John’s Wort is traditionally gathered on this day, so that it is fully embued with the power of the sun.
-Thought to bring peace and prosperity, it was cast into midsummer bonfires, and placed over the doors of houses and farm buildings for protection.
+St John’s Wort is traditionally gathered on this day so that it is fully imbued with the power of the sun.
+Thought to bring peace and prosperity, it was cast into midsummer bonfires and placed over the doors of houses and farm buildings for protection.

 Make a wish

 A traditional pagan rite is to tie prayer ribbons, known as ”clooties” to the branches of a tree as part of a healing ritual.
 They are seen as ‘offerings’ to the spirit, a saint or deity and generally programmed with a specific intention or prayer.
 Use red, orange or gold ribbons to symbolize the Summer Solstice.

 Celebrate with a summer Bonfire

 Play drums, dance and celebrate with your loved ones.
 If you want to get more ritualistic gather some fresh herbs like Vervain, Lavender, St. John’s Wort or whatever is local and throw them into the fire with your deepest wishes!
 For a more personal celebration, make a little altar of light and gratitude by lighting a candle (or few) and decorating it with summer flowers.

 It can be on your home altar or in the garden under the bright Sun.
 Gather sun colored flower petals, herbs, stones, and crystals and make a circular pattern as an offering to the earth, while you pray for abundance, healing, peace or manifestation.